BladeZhenLei/Riemann-Hypothesis/README.md

 </p>
 We can visualize a parametric plot of $\zeta(\frac{1}{2}+ix)$ with its real part against imaginary part (for ${0}\leq{x}\leq{100}$).
 <p align="center"><img src= "https://user-images.githubusercontent.com/66701331/183802614-4c643272-1418-4376-82d5-5a5b80bdaaaf.png" width="500" height="450"> <p/>
 The most intriguing part of the Riemann Hypothesis is that these non-trivial zeros can be used to estimate the prime number theorem.
-As a matter of fact, the more zeros are used, the more this approximation approaches exactly the prime number theorem!
+As a matter of fact, the more zeros are used, the more this approximation approaches exactly the <strong>PNT</strong>!

 <p align="center"><img src= "https://user-images.githubusercontent.com/66701331/189258075-c1e13ad0-59ff-4e1f-b5c7-51413d4c729a.gif" width="550" height="300"> <p/>